Portfolio

 • Candidate questionnaires: I managed the process of contacting and questioning hundreds of politicians for primary and general elections, keeping track of the more than 1,500 races in the Daily Herald circulation area.

-• To do this, I created a workflow that includes the email service mailchimp.com, formsite.com for securely gathering the information and python scripts and a Django app to process hundreds of candidate questionnaires and their photos for print and online.
+• To do this, I created a workflow that included the email service mailchimp.com, formsite.com for securely gathering the information, python scripts and a Django app to process hundreds of candidate questionnaires and their photos for print and online.
 The app also served as an internal database for the more confidential information useful to reporters and editors.

 Print graphics

 • Decline of prep football: The Daily Herald teamed up with the Chicago Sun-Times to examine participation in high school football.
 But rather than simply charting the raw numbers, I put them in context with changes in school enrollment and key events in the concussion saga.
-I also created an online presentation for all the numbers here.
+I also created an online presentation for all the numbers that is no longer online.

 • Population decline in the suburbs: While Illinois was losing population, the prevailing thought was that people were mainly leaving downstate counties.
 I checked that out in the summer of 2017 and found widespread decline in the city and suburbs from 2014 to 2016.